apostrophecms/starter-kit-astro-apollo/README.md

 The codebases located in the `backend` and `frontend` folders should be treated as interlinked but separate projects.

+> **📌 Note on Dependency Management**
+>
+> This starter kit ships with `package-lock.json` in `.gitignore` to avoid merge conflicts during development.
+>
+> **For production use:** Remove `package-lock.json` from `.gitignore` in both the `backend/` and `frontend/` folders and commit the lock files to lock your dependencies.
+This ensures stable, reproducible builds.
+When you're ready to update dependencies, run `npm update` in each project folder and commit the updated lock files.

 To simplify dependency management, this repository includes several root-level scripts for convenience.
 The `postinstall` script automatically installs dependencies for both the `frontend` and `backend` folders when you run `npm install` at the root.

 1. **Install dependencies**